huyisme-005/LaMusique/README.md

 *   **Advanced Plagiarism Detection**: The current plagiarism scan is very basic.
 A more sophisticated system would require advanced audio analysis and a comprehensive database, which is a significant undertaking.
 *   **Melody Playback & Advanced Editing**: Currently, melodies are generated as data (MusicXML) but not played back or visualized in detail.
 An advanced melody editor is a key future enhancement.
 *   **Music Video Generation**: The music video generation feature itself is a placeholder and requires significant development beyond asset uploading.
-*   **Inline AI Copilot-Style Suggestions**: Enhancing the editing experience with real-time, contextual AI suggestions as the user types.
+*   **Dynamic AI Copilot**: Making the AI Copilot truly context-aware, updating its suggestions automatically as the user interacts with different parts of the application, potentially with AI-generated dynamic tips.
 *   **User Accounts & Work History**: Implementing user authentication (signup/login) and database functionality to save, load, and manage user projects and work history.
 *   **Tiered Plans & Subscriptions**: Adding different subscription levels with varied features.
 *   **Full Export Functionality**: Implementing actual file export in various audio formats.